hturner/pkg-dev-ctv/proposal.md

 ### Continuous Integration/Continuous Delivery (CI/CD) {#ci-cd}

-Continuous Integration (CI) is the practice of automatically running tests as updates are made to the source code in a code respository.
+Continuous Integration (CI) is the practice of automatically running tests as updates are made to the source code in a code repository.
 It may be paired with Continuous Delivery/deployment (CD) automating release or deployment of software/software products.
 Some code hosting platforms have their own CI/CD system, e.g. GitHub Actions or GitLab Pipelines; there are also standalone tools